-Many gardeners are unsure of their fertilizing habits.
+When growing peppers, it is easy to feel unsure of your fertilizing habits.
 Am I fertilizing too often?
 Not enough?
 Is this Miracle-Gro even any good for my plants?
-Is it safe for vegetable plants?
+Is it safe for veggies?
 We’ve been there, too.

-That is why in this article, I plan to explain the ideal fertilizer for pepper plants.
-We grow a lot of chili peppers, and it is one of the most common garden plants.
-Each vegetable has a different growth period and pattern, but peppers are pretty standard.
-The fertilizer regimen we use for peppers will work for a wide variety of garden plants.
-They go from seedling to leafy growth, and then right to flowering and producing peppers.
+The fertilizer regimen we use for peppers will work for a wide variety of fruiting garden plants.
+They go from seedling to leafy growth, and then right to flowering and producing fruits.

 For peppers, we use two fertilizers through the growing season.
-The first fertilizer encourages leafy growth and sturdiness, while the second stage fertilizer encourages pepper pod production.
+The first fertilizer encourages leafy growth and root development, while the second stage fertilizer encourages flower and fruit production.
 We’ll show you exactly which fertilizers we use, when and how often we use them, and where to buy them.

 But first, I want to explain why we choose to use two fertilizers instead of just one.

 On the packaging of most fertilizers, you will find a 3-digit number.
 This is an important number as it represents the relative amount of three important elemental nutrients.
 It is called the ‘fertilizer grade.’

 These numbers appear something like this:

 The first number represents the amount of nitrogen, the second number is the amount of phosphate, and the last number is the amount of potassium in the fertilizer.
 This number is a national standard for fertilizers, and it is essential to understanding how the fertilizer will feed your pepper plants.